We're thrilled to be creating an All About Plants show garden at the RHS Chelsea Flower Show in May 2026

 About the garden

-It will be a woodland edge garden, filled with plants safely looked after in our living library of National Plant Collections® as well as those looking for someone to take care of them.
+The Missing Collector Garden is a woodland edge garden, filled with plants safely looked after in our living library of National Plant Collections® as well as those looking for someone to take care of them.
 We aim to inspire more people to get involved in plant conservation as a National Collection holder or Plant Guardian, or to support our work in other ways.
-Collection Holders from across the UK are contributing their plants and expertise including Geum, Boehmeria, Polypodium and Thalictrum.
+Collection Holders from across the UK are contributing their plants and expertise including Geum, Boehmeria, Rubus and Thalictrum.
 The garden will also include plants not yet safely in a Collection such as Aquilegia, Verbascum and Deschampsia grasses.

 Why are we doing a Chelsea garden?
 And why do people become a Collector?